Zeppelin500/MBusinoLib/README.md

 The **MBusinoLib** library enables Arduino devices to decode M-Bus (Meterbus) telegrams.

-Most M-Bus divices should be supported.
+Most M-Bus devices should be supported.

 Tested at ESPs, Arduino MKR and Uno R4.